LB Uchenna Nwosu agrees to two-year deal with Seahawks

 The agreement with Nwosu was revealed at almost the same time it was reported that the Raiders agreed to sign Chandler Jones to a three-year deal worth up to $51 million.
 It’s thought the Seahawks checked in with Jones but didn’t want to go that high — Jones also reportedly had the Jets, 49ers, Bills and Colts in his finalists but not Seattle.

-Nwosu adds to a pass rush group that also includes holdovers Carlos Dunlap, Benson Mayowa, Darrell Taylor and Alton Robinson.
+Nwosu adds to a pass-rush group that also includes holdovers Carlos Dunlap, Benson Mayowa, Darrell Taylor and Alton Robinson.

 Seattle also added defensive tackle/end Shelby Harris in the Russell Wilson trade.

-Harris was a starter at end in Denver’s 3-4 defense last season under since-fired head coach Vic Fangio.
-Hurtt also worked under Fangio and it’s thought he intends to add significant elements of Fangio’s scheme with the Seahawks.
+Harris was a starter at end in Denver’s 3-4 defense last season under since-fired coach Vic Fangio.
+Hurtt also worked under Fangio, and it’s thought he intends to add significant elements of Fangio’s scheme with the Seahawks.

-Nwosu last year played under first-year head coach Brandon Staley, who also has worked under Fangio and runs a similar scheme.
+Nwosu last season played under first-year coach Brandon Staley, who also has worked under Fangio and runs a similar scheme.

-The Seahawks last year had just 33 sacks, tied for 22nd in the NFL, and catch Pete Carroll mentioned improving the rush as a key goal of the offseason and especially its role in helping the team create turnovers.
+The Seahawks last season had just 33 sacks, tied for 22nd in the NFL, and Carroll mentioned improving the rush as a key goal of the offseason and especially its role in helping the team create turnovers.

 “The numbers of the lack of turnovers that we were able to create,” Carroll said.
-“Usually those come when you’re getting ahead in games; and if you’re well ahead, the ball gets more exposed and you get more turnovers and that feeds off itself.
+“Usually those come when you’re getting ahead in games.
+And if you’re well ahead the ball gets more exposed, and you get more turnovers, and that feeds off itself.
 But also you’ve got to create them, and you create them with the pass rush.
 And pass rush, the quarterback is the number one critical aspect of turning the football over.”

-Seattle’s 18 turnovers forced was just 25th in the NFL
+Seattle’s 18 turnovers forced were just 25th in the NFL.

 Seattle has now added two outside free agents, also agreeing to terms earlier Wednesday with former Bears cornerback Artie Burns.